writethedocs/www/docs/conf/na/2015/schedule.md

-**Our base of operations for all of our events on Sunday is Centrl Office, located at 1355 NW Everett St.**  Head there at any point during the day to pick up your badge, work on some documentation at the sprints, or join us in the evening to get to know some of the fellow attendees.
+**Our base of operations for all of our events on Sunday is Centrl Office, located at 1355 NW Everett St.**  Head there at any point during the day to pick up your badge, work on some documentation at the sprints, or join us in the evening to get to know some of your fellow attendees.

 We encourage everyone to drop by on Sunday evening for our conference reception.
 Attendees will have a chance to get acquainted with each other over some